Simple Query¶

 When Logs are the data source

-Different indexes can be selected to correspond to the log content.
-The default index is default.
+Different indexes can be selected to correspond to the log content, with default being the default index.

 For more details, refer to Log Indexes.